matthew-robertson/Useful_things/I Learned Something Today/VideoAndBoardGames.md

 ## Dungeons and Dragons
 1. If you're using terrain, you don't have to represent everything.
 That will leave pressure off you, and give you better opportunities to wow your players.
 Use a variety of methods: theatre of the mind, battle mat, actual builds.
 1.

+## Wargames
+1. Don't buy your whole army at once.
+It's overwhelming and a mistake.
+1. Find out the bare minimum you need to get started, and do it.
+Get the rulebook first.
+1. Paint your troops before painting your fancy HQ units: you want your HQs to look nice, so get your experience knowing what you want things to look like by doing the cannon-fodder first.